The Seaton Trail

 Near the field centre where we worked in the 1990’s there was a sandpit at the top of a ravine in the middle of many kilometres of red pine plantation.
 It was littered with shotgun shells and criss-crossed with ATV tracks; several old cars had been pushed over the brink and rested at the bottom of the escarpment next to the creek, half-filled with stones that had been thrown from above.
 A hand-painted sign labelled the spot “Devil’s Canyon.”
 We had spent previous summers studying … Read more

-The killing of the Seaton Trail and Duffins Creek
+The Saving of the Seaton Trail and Duffins Creek

-In 2017 I wrote about the amazing Seaton Trail, the old-growth forests along its route, the crystal clear creek that runs alongside it, and the surrounding farmland and greenspace.
+In the past I’ve written about the amazing Seaton Trail, the old-growth forests along its route, the crystal clear creek that runs alongside it, and the surrounding farmland and greenspace.
 Controlled development was being allowed along its east bank while the west shore adjacent to Rouge Park was protected.
-At the time I wrote “there are two ways to look at the Seaton plan – one is that a large amount of greenspace is being protected in the GTA, including some … Read more
+At the time I wrote “there are two ways to look at the Seaton plan – one is that a large amount of greenspace is being protected in the GTA, including … Read more

 Petition to protect our forests